Outlier-robust subsampling techniques for persistent homology

 Now, $ \overline{\text{St}} \ \hat{x} $ is contractible: every simplex that contains $\hat{x}$ is contractible and the intersection of simplices in $ \overline{\text{St}} \ \hat{x} $ is either empty or a simplex that contains $\hat{x}$ and is hence also contractible.
 Thus $H_n( \overline{\text{St}} \ \hat{x}) = 0$ for $n>0$.
 We observe that if we can ensure that $H_n(\text{Lk} \ \hat{x}) = H_{n-1}(\text{Lk} \ \hat{x}) = 0$, for $n>0$ we obtain:

 which gives us an isomorphism $\Psi$ between $H_n(X\setminus \hat{x})$ and $H_n(X)$.

-The Mayer-Vietoris sequence given by Equation~\ref{eq:MVSeqStarLink} connects the homology of the large simplicial complexes $X$ and $X\setminus \hat{x}$, which are both global and expensive to compute, to the completely local homology of the Link $\text{Lk} \ \hat{x}$, which is easy to compute.
+The Mayer-Vietoris sequence given by Eq.~\ref{eq:MVSeqStarLink} connects the homology of the large simplicial complexes $X$ and $X\setminus \hat{x}$, which are both global and expensive to compute, to the homology of the Link $\text{Lk} \ \hat{x}$, which a purely local computation and therefore easy to compute.

 In practice, we are however working with point cloud data $D$.
-We therefore consider the PH of a data point $y \in D$, rather than the homology, and apply the Mayer-Vietoris sequence~\ref{eq:MVSeqStarLink} to the simplicial complexes that we obtain from the data by constructing a filtration.
+We therefore consider the PH of the point cloud $D$, rather than the homology, and apply the Mayer-Vietoris sequence~\ref{eq:MVSeqStarLink} to the simplicial complexes that we obtain from the data by constructing a filtration.
 We consider a simplicial complex $X$ in this filtration.
 A data point $y \in D$ is now a vertex $\hat{y}$ in $X$.
-Instead of ${H_n(\text{Lk} \ \hat{y}) = 0}$, we will demand ${PH_n(\text{Lk} \ y) \approx \text{small}}$ to quantify the failure of the isomorphism ${PH_n(D\setminus y) \xrightarrow{\Psi} PH_n(D)}$.
+Instead of ${H_n(\text{Lk} \ \hat{y}) = 0}$, we need to quantify the failure of the isomorphism ${PH_n(D\setminus y) \xrightarrow{\Psi} PH_n(D)}$ via a score based on the $PH_n(\text{Lk} \ y)$, which we will define in Section \ref{subsec:PHOutliers}.
 To make computation easier, instead of looking just at the link of $\hat{y}$ in the simplicial complex $X$, we extend the link to a $\delta$-neighbourhood of $\hat{y}$ in $X$, which we define to be the collection of simplices whose vertices are within a distance of at most $\delta$ from $y$ in $D$: